best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Nested tables
 Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

-### Macros, formulas and application code
-We advise you to avoid publishing spreadsheets with macros in.
-It is difficult to ensure these meet the accessibility regulations and, in general, they are bad for machine readability.

-It is also best practice to remove formulas and any application code contained in your spreadsheet.
-Formulas and code can cause confusion and they can pose a security risk.
-If you have to include formulas or code, ensure they are hard coded to avoid accidental errors in use.

 ### Blank rows and columns
 Remove all blank rows and blank columns.
 Blank rows and columns within the tables themselves may be perceived as the edge of the data area rather than a divider.
 Removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 If blank rows and columns are used to create space you can adjust column width and row height instead.